What we do?

 on Patents and Freedom of Ideas

-Dr. Rajendra K Bera, Chief Mentor
+Dr. Rajendra K Bera

 Dr. Bera received his BTech, MTech, and PhD degrees in aeronautical engineering from the Indian Institute of Technology, Kanpur, India.
-He was a member of the New York Academy of Sciences, and is a Fellow of The Institution of Engineers (India).
-He is listed in several Marquis Who’s Who.
+He was a member of the New York Academy of Sciences; and is a Fellow of The Institution of Engineers (India).
+He is listed in several Marquis Who's Who.

-He is the sole author of over 40 (out of 50) research publications in refereed journals and of several articles in the media.
-He is also the sole inventor on twenty eight (28) US patents as on 20 June 2012 and on a few more patent applications which are pending.
-His patenting areas include compiler optimization, resource allocation, pattern recognition, and static analysis of computer codes.
+He is the sole author of over 45 (out of 50+) research publications in refereed journals and of several articles in the media.
+He is also the sole inventor on twenty-eight (28) US patents.
 His current research interests include pattern recognition in molecular biology, quantum computing, intellectual property rights, and non-linear dynamical systems.

-Many years ago he was an amateur pilot.
+Many years ago, he was an amateur pilot.
 In his last four years at IBM, Dr. Bera extensively lectured in the IBM Software Labs in a unique program to create a research culture among his colleagues.
-He is presently writing a book on Biotechnology Patents based on his experiences of several years as the chair of the Invention Development Team of IBM Global Services, India and as a mentor of inventors.
+The topics covered were molecular biology, quantum computing, formal systems in mathematics, chaos and fractals, information theory, and computer science.
+He is a member of the Infosys Prize Nomination Council (since 2012); and serves as a member of Peer Teams for assessment and accreditation of universities by the National Assessment and Accreditation Council, India since 2011.

 ISBN 978-3-8484-2573-0, Paperback